jason-victor1/MetaMask-wallet-setup/README.md

-# Using Sepolia Testnet with MetaMask
+# MetaMask Wallet Setup for the Sepolia Testnet

 This repository documents my process of setting up a MetaMask wallet for the Sepolia testnet.
 This includes completing my first transaction and showcasing a screenshot of the transaction.
 Below is the step by step process.